mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 datatable: true
 ---

+<span class="label label-warning">WIP</span>

 ## Overview

 {{ site.skyrim-project }} includes a full collection of vanilla game bugfixes.
-This page focuses on core gameplay and engine fixes made by USSEP and various included SKSE plugins.
+This page focuses on core gameplay and engine fixes made by USSEP and various SKSE plugins included with {{ site.skyrim-project }}.

-For bugfixes related to meshes and textures, see [Visual Overhaul](mythic-skyrim-visuals.html).
+For bugfixes and improvements related to meshes and textures, see [Meshes & Textures](mythic-skyrim-textures.html).

-For general UI improvements and fixes see [User Interface](mythic-skyrim-interface.html).
+For UI improvements and fixes, see [User Interface](mythic-skyrim-ui.html).

 ## USSEP